emma-wilson/syrf_userguide/data-export/data-dictionary/annotation-wide.md

 ### Each annotation question

-Each annotation question is represented with the four columns defined below.
+Each annotation question you have additionally added to the project is represented with the four columns defined below.
-These column headers also contain
+These column headers also contain:

 1. The question text
 2. The question ID (except when the `Single header row simple` option is selected for the [**Choose wide format header type**](../annotation.html#choose-wide-format-header-type-only-available-in-wide-format) property)